-We’re all looking to increase the amount of customers looking at our online inventory and boost our e-commerce sales, right?
+We’re all looking to increase the amount of customers looking at our Amazon inventory and boost our e-commerce sales, right?
+This is especially true during Q4!
 The more people who see your inventory, the more people will buy it!

-One way to get more customers buying your inventory is to list that inventory on multiple sales channels.
+One way to get more customers buying your Amazon inventory is to list that inventory on multiple sales channels.
 You can also use multi-channel fulfillment, where your inventory is listed on multiple channels but fulfilled from one channel.
-For example, you can list your inventory on both Amazon and eBay, but have the Amazon FBA warehouse fulfill your orders, regardless of whether the sale comes from Amazon’s website or eBay’s.
+For example, you can list your inventory on Amazon, Shopify, and eBay, but have the Amazon FBA warehouse fulfill your orders, regardless of whether the sale comes from Amazon’s website or another site.

-JoeLister is a third-party program that allows you to list your Amazon FBA inventory on eBay in just a few clicks per item.
-I’ve been using JoeLister for a few months now, and I’ve enjoyed the boost in sales I’ve received from having extra eyes viewing my inventory.
+JoeLister is a third-party program that allows you to list your Amazon FBA inventory on eBay AND Shopify in just a few clicks per item.
+I’ve been using JoeLister for 0ver 4 years now, and I’ve enjoyed the boost in sales I’ve received from having extra eyes viewing my inventory.

 Since I’ve had a while now to get some experience with JoeLister, I want to share with you the reasons I like the program and a couple of my frustrations as well.